 Community genetic services intend to provide individuals and couples with simple scientific information allowing them to maximize the chances to have healthy progeny.
 Community genetic services are best integrated within the community reproductive health services, preferably at the primary health care level in developing countries so as to reach all those in need with equity and efficiency.

 Principles of human genetics

 - Basic human genetics: reproductive health and chromosome abnormalities

 - Multifactorial or polygenic inheritance

 Principles of genetic counselling

 Based on the WHO report WHO.
 Community genetics services: report of a WHO consultation on community genetics in low- and middle-income countries.
-Geneva: WHO; 2010, the participants are required to write a 3-5 pages of assignment on:
+Geneva: WHO; 2010, the participants are required to write an assignment on: